valkey-io/valkey-rfc/JSON.md

 [JSONPath](https://www.ietf.org/archive/id/draft-goessner-dispatch-jsonpath-00.html) is a query language for JSON with features similar to XPath for XML.
 JSONPath is used for selecting and extracting elements from a JSON document.
 It supports advanced query capabilities such as wildcard, filter expressions, slices, union, recursive search, etc.
+Using JSONPath query language, users can natively store, query, and modify JSON data structures, either wholly or partially.

 ![](./images/jsonpath_parser_design.png)